Version control: Costs and benefits

+Costs

 In addition to the costs of licensing the version control software, using version control requires time and effort.
 The concepts underlying version control must be understood and the technical particulars required to operate the version control software chosen must be learned.
 Version control best practices must be learned and integrated into the organization's existing software development practices.
 Management effort may be required to maintain the discipline needed to follow best practices in order to obtain useful benefit.

+Benefits

+Allows for reverting changes

 A core benefit is the ability to keep history and revert changes, allowing the developer to easily undo changes.
 This gives the developer more opportunity to experiment, eliminating the fear of breaking existing code.

+Branching simplifies deployment, maintenance and development

 Branching assists with deployment.
 Branching and merging, the production, packaging, and labeling of source code patches and the easy application of patches to code bases, simplifies the maintenance and concurrent development of the multiple code bases associated with the various stages of the deployment process; development, testing, staging, production, etc.

+Damage mitigation, accountability and process and design improvement

 There can be damage mitigation, accountability, process and design improvement, and other benefits associated with the record keeping provided by version control, the tracking of who did what, when, why, and how.
-This can allow for better reassessment of why changes were made in order to address problems and solutions going forward.

 When bugs arise, knowing what was done when helps with damage mitigation and recovery by assisting in the identification of what problems exist, how long they have existed, and determining problem scope and solutions.
 Previous versions can be installed and tested to verify conclusions reached by examination of code and commit messages.

+Simplifies debugging

 Version control can greatly simplify debugging.
 The application of a test case to multiple versions can quickly identify the change which introduced a bug.
 The developer need not be familiar with the entire code base and can focus instead on the code that introduced the problem.

+Improves collaboration and communication

 Version control enhances collaboration in multiple ways.
 Since version control can identify conflicting changes, i.e. incompatible changes made to the same lines of code, there is less need for coordination among developers.

 The packaging of commits, branches, and all the associated commit messages and version labels, improves communication between developers, both in the moment and over time.
 Better communication, whether instant or deferred, can improve the code review process, the testing process, and other critical aspects of the software development process.

 Integration

 Some of the more advanced revision-control tools offer many other facilities, allowing deeper integration with other tools and software-engineering processes.

+Integrated development environment

 Plugins are often available for IDEs such as Oracle JDeveloper, IntelliJ IDEA, Eclipse, Visual Studio, Delphi, NetBeans IDE, Xcode, and GNU Emacs (via vc.el).
 Advanced research prototypes generate appropriate commit messages.